rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

 Here are some resources that can be used to learn more (note that some of them are a bit out of date):

-- [This IRLO thread by Zoxc, when of the pioneers of the effort][irlo0]
+- [This IRLO thread by Zoxc, one of the pioneers of the effort][irlo0]
 - [This list of interior mutability in the compiler by nikomatsakis][imlist]
 - [This IRLO thread by alexchricton about performance][irlo1]
 - [This tracking issue][tracking]